ADVERTISEMENT

 It’s crab season!
 Here’s where to indulge.

 Forgive folks in California, Oregon, and Washington for salivating this time of year.
 They can’t help themselves, not when local Dungeness crab season gets underway typically in mid-November and lasting through June or July.
-Get your fill early in the season for the biggest, sweetest pick of the bunch, and—for some extra delicious preparations—look no further than these ten West Coast spots.
+Get your fill early in the season for the biggest, sweetest pick of the bunch, and—for some extra delicious preparations—look no further than these West Coast spots.

 California